 A minor in Military Science is available for students participating in the Army ROTC Program.
-Participants must achieve a minimum of 21 credit hours by graduation, which includes credit for all Advanced Course classes (to include graduation from Advanced Camp) and the Professional Military Education (PME) requirement.
-More information about the minor is available through the Department of Military Science.
+Students must achieve a minimum of 30 credit hours by graduation, which includes credit for all Advanced Course classes (to include graduation from Advanced Camp) and the Professional Military Education (PME) requirements.
+Students may be granted waivers for requirements of the MSL 101 -202 courses for prior military service by the Assistant Professor of Military Science.
+More information about the minor is available through the College of Humanities and Social Sciences and the Military Science Minor.